bhuvnesh-gupta/Mini-kanban/README.md

 - Plain CSS for UI Design, theming, and also for responsiveness as no particular specifications are there.
 - @hello-pangea/dnd for drag and drop
 - date-fns for date formatting

+## How to run it-

+clone the repositary or download the zip folder cd mini kanban npm install npm run dev